Jimmy Iovine: 1970s–1980s: Music production and engineering

 In the early 1970s, Iovine became a recording engineer, working with John Lennon and Bruce Springsteen, among others.
-By 1973, Iovine was on staff at the New York studio the Record Plant, where he worked on Springsteen's Born to Run and Meat Loaf's Bat Out of Hell albums.
-He came to prominence via his work on the 1978 Patti Smith album Easter, which included her Top 40 hit "Because the Night".
-He teamed with Tom Petty and the Heartbreakers on Damn the Torpedoes and U2 on Rattle and Hum.
-Iovine also produced Bella Donna (the first solo album for Stevie Nicks), Making Movies for Dire Straits, and Get Close for The Pretenders.
+By 1973, Iovine was a part of the staff, working for the now-demolished New York City faction of the Record Plant, where he worked on Springsteen's Born to Run and Meat Loaf's Bat Out of Hell.
+He came to prominence through his work on Patti Smith's album Easter (1978), which included her Top 40 hit "Because the Night".
+He later collaborated with Tom Petty and the Heartbreakers on Damn the Torpedoes and U2 on Rattle and Hum.
+Iovine produced Bella Donna (the first solo album by former Fleetwood Mac member Stevie Nicks), Making Movies for Dire Straits, The Distance for Bob Seger and Get Close for The Pretenders.